Asphalt Shingles: To Layer or Not to Layer?

 You probably want a new roof for a specific reason, and unless that reason is purely aesthetic, it's more likely your existing roof has some sort of problem.
 Whether it's a leak, missing shingles, curled shingles, or another similar issue, your roof probably isn't completely flat.

 Brittle, curled, missing, or broken shingles create an uneven surface.
 This makes adding a second layer challenging at best.
 If your roof's surface isn't smooth or even, then the roofing contractor should remove everything that is warped, curved, or causing problems before laying a new layer of shingles.
-This will give your roof the best look, and best lifespan, possible.
+This will give your roof the best look and the best lifespan possible.

 Local Laws